Lorenz-127/Student-X/README.md

   - [HTML & CSS Coding Best Practices](https://medium.com/@inceptiondj.info/html-css-coding-best-practice-fadb9870a00f)
   - [Google HTML/CSS Style Guide](https://google.github.io/styleguide/htmlcssguide.html#General)

-Getting started with your Portfolio Projects can be daunting, planning your project can make it a lot easier to tackle, take small steps to reach the final outcome and enjoy the process!
+Getting started with your Portfolio Projects can be daunting, planning your project can make it a lot easier to tackle, t